nomsou/Netflix-React-Tailwind/README.md

 # React + Vite

-New Netflix Clone Application built with ReactJS and Tailwind CSS.
+This is a netflix-clone application made with ReactJS.
+This task was given to me by my IT supervisor.
+I built it with ReactJS and Tailwind CSS.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.